ji-zai/personal-site/content/essays/seek-truth.md

 I need your feedback!
 Especially if you have any life experiences or beliefs that contradict with the theories I've proposed above.
 Certainly my theories are deluded to some degree, because I'm an incredibly deluded person, as are you.
 But the beauty of our species is that you and I are bound to be deluded differently.
 So your feedback can help show me my own delusions.
 Please be as critical as you can be.
 I'll be grateful for it.

 (TODO): a link for how to give me feedback.

+(Something about compassion, love, etc. and how that isn't seeking truth - but it is.
+Even compassion can be cultivated, trained if you seek truth about how.
+But why?
+Because we are more peaceful as a result.
+So, even if you want to be happier, more compassionate, seeking truth is the technique.
+And just like how deluded we are at all the things we want, we are even more deluded about what it means to feel peace, and how to attain it.
+But that isn't the focus of my essays at the moment.
+I care more about worldly pursuits: how to get what you want in the world, to solve our collective external problems.
+When we've become sufficiently good at that, I'll likely shift my attention to seeking truth about inner peace).